-Everyone is familiar with the name of Tyrol, as the area is perhaps the most famous province in all of Europe.
-The region in Austria is one of the strongholds of skiing, while in summer those looking for an active, and to hike in the Alps.
-Even families with children are also happy to explore gorges, do rafting, or hike into the green valleys.
+Everyone is familiar with the name Tyrol, as the area is perhaps the most famous province in Europe.
+The region in Austria is one of the strongholds of skiing, while in summer, those looking for an active hike in the Alps.
+Families with children are happy to explore gorges, do rafting, or hike into the green valleys.

 History of Tyrol

 The region got its name from the Italian counties of Tyrol, who came from the present-day settlement of Tirolo.

 The vast area formed a whole in Austria until 1919.
 It was later split in two during the Peace of Saint-Germain.
 The southern part of the province was annexed to Italy, leaving the northern territory to Austria with a smaller, separate (eastern) part.

 Sign in to enjoy an ad-free experience and stay up-to-date with our latest features.